elliott-diy/Weather2Geo/README.md

 ---

+## Contributing

+Found a bug?
+Want to improve matching accuracy or add new data sources?
+Pull requests are welcome!

+Feel free to:
+- Open an [issue](https://github.com/elliott-diy/Weather2Geo/issues) with suggestions or bugs
+- Submit a PR for improvements (accuracy, timezone logic, clustering, etc.)
+- Share how you’re using the tool - feedback helps guide future features

+---
 ## Disclaimer

 This tool is for ethical, educational OSINT use only.
 Don’t be a creep.
 Respect privacy and legal boundaries.